rchu02/ACIT-2420-Assignment-1/README.md

 ```
 ls ~/.ssh
 ```
-to check if files `doctl-key`, which is your private key (do not share this) and `doctl-key.pub`, which is your public key to use to make the droplet, are listed.
+to check if files, `doctl-key`, which is your private key (do not share this) and `doctl-key.pub`, which is your public key to use to make the droplet, are listed.

 - `cd`: This is used to change directory[^7].
 - `ls`: This is used to list all the files and directories in the current directory that you are in[^7].